* Anderson isn't fazed by the mental image of violent rape, but a forced blowjob does weird her out?

-Wait, what?
-Anderson arms herself with an SMG after she loses her Lawgiver and uses it for the rest of the movie.
+** Anderson arms herself with an SMG after she loses her Lawgiver and uses it until she retrieves her gun from Kay.

 *** It's more likely that they were just avoiding using unknown, unreliable weaponry until they absolutely had to.
 Anderson absolutely had to, because her own gun was destroyed.
 If Dredd hadn't been able to pick up some convenient reloads he almost certainly would have picked up a discarded mook weapon rather than go unarmed on principle.
 He's devoted to the Law but he's not completely stupid.

 *** re: 'evidence', remember that the simple act of shooting at a Judge is a summary execution offense.
 You don't really need to preserve evidence for a trial when your only 'trial' is going to be 'a Judge makes you kneel on the floor and then puts a round into the base of your skull'.

 *** Dredd himself points out that summary executions aren't the preferred go-to.
 They do it numerous times in the movie because they're either in the middle of a firefight or they can't afford to leave enemy combatants behind.
 It's implied that they prefer to have at least a perfunctory trial back at Central where everything can be done by the book, nice and neat.
 As well, the weapons are evidence of much ''bigger'' crimes, namely Mama's drug ring.

 *** Also, the guns may have been used by ''other'' gang members to commit as-yet-unsolved crimes to which the weapons can be matched, and might be useful to track down how the Ma-Ma Clan got hold of so much firepower in the first place.